City Attorney, Jennifer McGrath

 Responsibilities

 The Office of the City Attorney represents and advises the City Council and all City officials in matters of law pertaining to the business of the City of Huntington Beach.
-Among other things, the City Attorney prepares and/or reviews all City ordinances, resolutions, contracts and other legal documents; attend City Council, Planning Commission, City Staff and other meetings.
+Among other things, the City Attorney prepares and/or reviews all City ordinances, resolutions, contracts and other legal documents; attends City Council, Planning Commission, City Staff and other meetings.
 The City Attorney also prosecutes on behalf of the people criminal cases arising from violation of the provisions of the City Charter or Huntington Beach Municipal Code, and such state misdemeanors as the City has the power to prosecute.
 This office also administers the Administrative Citation Program, see Frequently Asked Questions.

 Personnel